Ahmed010x/AxisCasino/INSUFFICIENT_BALANCE_IMPLEMENTATION.md

 ### Scenario 1: New User with $0 Balance
 1. User clicks "🎮 Games" from main menu
-2. **NEW**: Sees insufficient balance warning with helpful suggestions
+2. **NEW**: Sees warning banner at top of games list
+3. **NEW**: Can browse all available games (informational)
-3. User clicks "💳 Deposit" or "🎁 Weekly Bonus"
+4. **NEW**: Quick access buttons for "💳 Deposit" and "🎁 Bonus"
+5. If user clicks a game, individual game will show insufficient balance error
-4. After funding, can access games normally
+6. After funding, can play games normally

 ### Scenario 2: User Tries to Withdraw More Than Balance
 1. User enters withdrawal amount exceeding balance